alphagov/govuk-design-system/src/accessibility/wcag-2.2/index.md

         html: '<a href="/components/phase-banner/">Phase banner</a>'
       },
       {
-        html: 'Focus not obscured (minimum)'
+        html: 'Focus Not Obscured (Minimum)'
       }
     ],
     [